ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

         </rekendata>
 ```

-For more information about this dataset (in Dutch) can be found at [https://data.gov.be/nl/dataset/7a4c24dc-d3db-460a-b73b-cf748ecb25dc](https://data.gov.be/nl/dataset/7a4c24dc-d3db-460a-b73b-cf748ecb25dc).
+For more information (in dutch) about this dataset you can go to [https://data.gov.be/nl/dataset/7a4c24dc-d3db-460a-b73b-cf748ecb25dc](https://data.gov.be/nl/dataset/7a4c24dc-d3db-460a-b73b-cf748ecb25dc).
 Over there you can also find the xsd files describing the xml structure.

 ## Transform to Events
-Since we are using Spring Boot, just go to [https://start.spring.io/](https://start.spring.io/) and get started.
+Since I am using Spring Boot to kickstart the application, you can go to [https://start.spring.io/](https://start.spring.io/) and get started.
 Some handly baseline dependencies to get started are: Web, Actuator and Devtools.

 Because the data is provided to us in a single xml file, we will transform it into separate events per sensor.
-This brings it also inline with how true sensory events would arrive within our system.
+This brings it also inline with how true sensory events would arrive within our system if we would not be dealing with a big xml file.

 A small Spring Cloud Stream application will be built to read in the xml, transform it to events and push these events in a Kafka topic.

 You might wonder, why would we use Spring Cloud Stream for this?
-As it is just very easy to read/write messages to Kafka with it.
+It makes it very easy to read/write messages to Kafka with it.

 Add the appropriate starter:
 ``` java